google/flutter-desktop-embedding/plugins/README.md

 The plugin builds in this project put the library at the top level of the Plugins directory in the build output, along with their public headers.

-Then to register the plugin, after creating your Flutter window controller call your plugin's registrar function.
-For instance:
+Then add plugin registration to `plugin_registrant.cpp`:

 ```cpp
   ExamplePluginRegisterWithRegistrar(